On discretely structured growth models and their moments: Structured examples

 First, we consider one of the simplest reductions of \cref{eq: general model}, in which $r=0$, $\rho - d = \hat{g}$, $e=\hat{g}/\hat{L}$, and $b=1$, where $\hat{g}$ and $\hat{L}$ are non-negative constants that are analogous to the growth rate and carrying capacity of the scalar logistic equation of \cref{eq: concise logistic}.
 Put differently, this is a model in which structure plays no role in the growth kinetics.
 With these assumptions, the structured model becomes

 which closely resembles the structure that we sought to generalise from the scalar logistic model of \cref{eq: concise logistic}, with the addition of an as-yet-unspecified flux between subpopulations.
-Here, in search of a direct analogue of the scalar model, we have chosen to include only clonal reproduction, though regenerative reproduction will play a role in our later analysis.
+Here, in search of a direct analogue of the scalar model, we have chosen to include only state-preserving reproduction, though state-resetting reproduction will play a role in our later analysis.

 Even before specifying $J_j$, we can make substantial analytical progress towards capturing the overall dynamics of this class of structured model, especially if we are only concerned with the total population.
 Indeed, summing \cref{eq: simple examples: general} over $j$ and defining $\mu_0=\sum_ju_j$ yields the evolution equation